ibirle/cs326-final-alpha/docs/milestone2.md

 See database diagram for the object definitions

 1. /api/getAllCurrentChallenges
-..* Params: None
+* Params: None
-..* Returns: Array of Competition objects
+* Returns: Array of Competition objects
 2. /api/getChallenge
-..* Params: challengeID
+* Params: challengeID
-..* Returns: Returns one competition object with competition_id = challengeID
+* Returns: Returns one competition object with competition_id = challengeID
 3. /api/getEntries
-..* Params: challengeID
+* Params: challengeID
-..* Returns: Returns all entry objects with competition_id = challengeID
+* Returns: Returns all entry objects with competition_id = challengeID
 4. /api/getComments
-..* Params: challengeID
+* Params: challengeID
-..* Returns: Returns all comment objects with competition_id = challengeID
+* Returns: Returns all comment objects with competition_id = challengeID
 5. /api/submitEntry
-..* Params: user_ID, competition_ID, urls (Urls are a list of the urls to the images uploaded directly to aws S3) ..* Returns: nothing
+* Params: user_ID, competition_ID, urls (Urls are a list of the urls to the images uploaded directly to aws S3)
+* Returns: nothing
-..*Note: Inserts a new entry into the database with the above params
+*Note: Inserts a new entry into the database with the above params
 6. /api/voteFor
-..* Params: entry_ID, user_ID, competition_ID
+* Params: entry_ID, user_ID, competition_ID
-..* Returns: nothing
+* Returns: nothing
-..*note: adds a vote in the database for the given entry with the given userID.
+*note: adds a vote in the database for the given entry with the given userID.
 Switches the vote if that user has already voted in this competition
 7. /api/submitComment
-..* Params: comment_content, user_ID, competition_ID
+* Params: comment_content, user_ID, competition_ID
-..* Returns: nothing
+* Returns: nothing
-..*note: adds a comment in the database that will be displayed in the given competition page with the username of the user_ID
+*note: adds a comment in the database that will be displayed in the given competition page with the username of the user_ID
 8. /api/sign-s3
-..* Params: takes in a file signature of a file a user is trying to upload to aws S3 ..* Returns: url with signature to upload the previous image to ..*note: This is used to validate files to allow users to directly upload images to aws S3.
+* Params: takes in a file signature of a file a user is trying to upload to aws S3
+* Returns: url with signature to upload the previous image to *note: This is used to validate files to allow users to directly upload images to aws S3.
 Gives an authorization for each image posted that S3 will except

 ![alt text](imagesms2/pic1.png)